Tension leg platform

-Brutus is located 165 miles south west of New Orleans, USA.
-Target reserves are in the Plio-Pleistocene sands, at a depth of 12,500-17,500ft.
+Brutus is located 165 miles south-west of New Orleans, USA.
+Target reserves are in the Plio-Pleistocene sands at depths of 12,500ft-17,500ft.

 The TLP was installed in mid-2001 using the derrick barge Hermod.
 Heerema was the contractor for installing the TLP.

-The installed deck was 245ft² and approximately 40ft high.
-The deck consisted of five modules: processing, drilling, power, living quarters and a wellbay.
+The installed deck was 245ft² and approximately 40ft-high.
+The deck consisted of five modules, namely processing, drilling, power, living quarters and a wellbay.

 J Ray McDermott developed the modules at its Amelia fabrication yard in Los Angeles.
-In 2001, the modules were delivered at CSO Gulf Maritime’s integration yard.
+The modules were delivered at CSO Gulf Maritime’s integration yard in 2001.

 The TLP supports a contract-drilling rig, equipped with a surface BOP and a high-pressure drilling riser.
 The quarters module will be able to house up to 94 people.